krasimir/blog-posts/2017/Stent/post.md

 ## Teaching by example

 To show the difference I decided to use an example close to the one from ["You are managing state?
 Think twice."](http://krasimirtsonev.com/blog/article/managing-state-in-javascript-with-state-machines-stent) article and create it first with Redux then with Stent.
-It is about a login form and its various states.
+It is about an user widget and its various states.

 ![Login form states](./imgs/screens.jpg)

 * State **A** is the default one.
 That is the first thing that we should render.
 * Screen **B** appears when the user clicks the "Submit" button
 * If everything is ok and the credentials are correct we display **C**.
-Where the user may click "Log out" which will lead to flushing all the user info and displaying again **A**.
+Where the user may click "Log out" which leads to flushing all the user's data and displaying again **A**.
 * Screen **D** is rendered when the user submits an empty form (or when using wrong credentials)
 * And **E** is an edge case where we send some data but there is no connection to the server.
 In this case we just give an option to re-send the form.

-To make this example working let's first write a simulation of our server.
-For the purpose of this post is enough to write a simple mock that returns a promise.
+For the purpose of this post let's write a simulation of a back-end service first.
+We call a method that returns a promise.
+A second later we resolve the promise like it was really making a HTTP request.

 ## The authorization service